neomaxzero/blog/src/posts/2020/overview-ui-performance-metrics-a-curated-list.md

 ## Web core vitals.

 Subset of metrics that simplify the process of what metrics to choose.
-Every year are changing to define the new standard of what is acceptable performance.
+Every year what is considered to be good performance is subject to change.

-- **Largest Contentful Paint: **When the largest element in the viewport is rendered**.**
+- **Largest Contentful Paint:** When the largest element in the viewport is rendered.
-- **First Input delay**: How long it takes to your page to execute the first input..
+- **First Input delay**: How long it takes to your page to execute the first input.
 - **Cumulative Layout Shift:** How much your page shakes while loading.
 Sum total of all individual layout shift.

 ## Deprecated performance metrics